 - Give it a specific name such as "Website sync" or "Nightly import"

-- Choose the correct access level
+- Choose Read only or Write + read from the access level menu

 - Copy the full secret immediately